DataWithMowa/E2E_Python_Analysis/README.md

   * **Jupyter Notebook:** This interactive environment was used for writing, executing, and documenting the Python code, allowing for a clear and reproducible workflow.
   * **Pandas Python Library:** Pandas was employed for data manipulation, cleaning, and analysis.
 It facilitated tasks such as data loading, merging, filtering, and aggregation.
   * **Plotly Python Library (plotly.py):** Plotly was used for creating interactive and informative data visualizations, enabling effective exploration and communication of insights.
-  * **Matplotlib Python Library:** Matplotlib was utilized to create static visualizations, specifically a scatter plot to visualize and compare the differences between the weight slabs calculated by SIGMA and those charged by the courier company.
 </details>

 ## Data Cleaning and Preparation